Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Impatience or Restlessness

-Impatience and restlessness are two more common mistakes that can hinder the benefits of Savasana.
+Impatience and restlessness are two more common mistakes that can hinder the of Savasana.
 In our fast-paced world, it can be challenging to slow down and allow ourselves to fully relax.
 Restlessness may manifest as fidgeting, adjusting your position excessively, or feeling the urge to end the pose prematurely.

 To overcome these mistakes, it is important to cultivate patience and surrender to the present moment.
 Remind yourself that Savasana is a time for rest and rejuvenation, and that it is okay to simply be still.
 Allow yourself to fully embrace the stillness and surrender any need to control or rush the experience.
 Trust that by giving yourself this time to rest, you are nurturing your body, mind, and spirit.